cortex-js/cortexjs.io/docs/compute-engine/84-reference-control-structures.md

 <Signature name="Break">_value_</Signature>

-When in a loop exit the loop immediately.
-The final value of the loop is `value` or `Nothing` if not provided.
+`Break` is a registered operator.
+When in a loop, exit the loop immediately.
+The value of the enclosing `["Loop"]` expression becomes `value`, or `Nothing` if not provided.

+Outside a loop, `Break` is inert.

 </FunctionDefinition>